varunsubhash/Taxi-Demand-Prediction/README.md

 It is inferred from the source https://www.flickr.com/places/info/2459115 that New York is bounded by the location cordinates(lat,long) - (40.5774, -74.15) & (40.9176,-73.7004) so hence any cordinates not within these cordinates are not considered by us as we are only concerned with pickups which originate within New York.

-<b>Observation:-</b> As you can see above that there are some points just outside the boundary but there are a few that are in either South america, Mexico or Canada
+<b>Observation:-</b> Plotting pickup cordinates which are outside the bounding box of New-York  we will collect all the points outside the bounding box of newyork city to outlier_locationswe can see that there are some points just outside the boundary but there are a few that are in either South america, Mexico or Canada.

 ### 2. Dropoff Latitude & Dropoff Longitude